 People have no reason or need to visit these remote and lonely islands.
 The water in this area has probably not yet been surveyed, as the charts show no depths.
 I have even seen some uncharted rocks and peninsulas.
 There must be unexpected dangers lurking in such unknown waters.

-Being aware of the unseen rocks on the seabed, I steered Aomi toward the island, which is about five kilometers long.
+Being aware of the unseen rocks on the seafloor, I steered Aomi toward the island, which is about five kilometers long.
 The U.S. Sailing Directions, which I rely on, contains a bit of information:

 "Small vessels can take anchorage in 5 to 6 fathoms (10m), sand, off the east side of the western and largest."